Historic Pauper Event Guide and Decklists

 Historic Pauper is a format that allows you to only use cards of the common rarity in your deck, from any of the sets available in MTG Arena.
 As an example, Murder was released as as a common in Core Set 2020 which means we can now use it for Pauper, although it was an uncommon in Core Set 2019.
 Persistent Petitioners is also banned from this event.

 Here are all the decklists updated for this event.
-Remember you can skip right to our Pauper deck section for future use as we add more decks over the next few days.
+Remember you can skip right to our Pauper deck section for future use as we add more decks.
 Please note if you get a deck validation error, it may be a bug for Murder from Core Set 2019.
 Swap it out for the Core Set 2020 version.
-Apologies for the inconvenience.